EmergenceAI/embodied-drone-agents/README.md

 ## Introduction

 Embodied Drone Agents is a project focused on developing embodied AI agents in drones that can understand and execute complex tasks based on natural language instructions.
 By leveraging AutoGen for language processing and MavSDK for drone control, we aim to create a seamless interface for drone operation.

+## System Information
+This project relies on the following technologies:
+- Ubuntu 22.04 LTS
+- Windows Subsystem for Linux (when developing on Windows computer)
+- PX4
+- Python 3.9+
+- MavSDK Python package
+- Gazebo PX4 shell (make px4_sitl gazebo)
+- Other Python package requirements

+*Read more about software dependencies in the set up section*

+The hardware our project uses is the HolyBro x500 Drone

 ## Features